kickapoo/prometheus/README.md

 ### TODO

+1. Add Unit Test (Any project that respect it self should be include Unit Tests)
-1. Support database migrations with Flask-Migrate
+2. Support database migrations with Flask-Migrate
-2. Support mutlilanguage with Flask-Babel
+3. Support mutlilanguage with Flask-Babel
-3. Overhaul front end from someone who actually knows more html,css than backend coding.
+4. Overhaul front end from someone who actually knows more html,css than backend coding.
-4. Find funding to continue adding features like Materials (Wharehouse) management or mobile application.
+5. Find funding to continue adding features like Materials (Wharehouse) management or mobile application.

 ### Contribute